List of Tom and Jerry characters: Uncle Pecos

+The Exterminators

+A trio of cats colored black, brown and orange who offer 'extermination' services on demand.
+They first appeared in Jerry's Cousin and then again in Karate Guard, failing to live on their promise in each cartoon.
+Butch is the leader of the gang in the latter cartoon, but he appeared in this role alone in Trap Happy.

 Radio

-A radio with a male human voice that broadcasts music, cookery show and warnings on escaped animals, bomb threats etc. In Jerry's Diary (1949), the radio is shown to be anthropomorphic (with the announcer's name as 'Uncle Dudley') but this is not the case with other cartoons.
+A radio with a male human voice that broadcasts music, cookery shows and warnings on escaped animals, bomb threats etc. In Jerry's Diary (1949), the radio is shown to be anthropomorphic (with the announcer's name as "Uncle Dudley") but this is not the case with other cartoons.
 The radio's announcements often cause troubles for Tom, as in Jerry and the Lion (1950), Little Runaway, (1952) The Missing Mouse (1953), and Down Beat Bear (1956), fear in Fraidy Cat (1942), embarrassment in Jerry's Diary (1949) and Life with Tom (1953) or as in Jerry and the Goldfish (1951) may be the cause of evil intentions.

-Radio has been voiced by Martha Wentworth in Fraidy Cat, by Paul Frees in The Missing Mouse and Jerry and the Lion, Joseph Forte in Jerry's Diary and Daws Butler in Jerry and the Goldfish, while others are not known.
+The radio was voiced by Martha Wentworth in Fraidy Cat, Jerry Mann in The Zoot Cat and Life with Tom, Harry E. Lang in Jerry's Diary, Frank Graham in Jerry and the Lion, Daws Butler in Jerry and the Goldfish and Down Beat Bear, and Paul Frees in The Missing Mouse and Down Beat Bear.